alcaseybsu/AnalysisOfAlgorithms/README.md

 - the ability to return not one, but *all* solution LCSs, as a list of sequences.

 ### Files
-No file provided, but you may use the code we wrote in class as a starting point.
+No file provided; used the code written in class as a starting point.

 ### References
 - *CLRS3*, Chapter 15, for the general presentation of the LCS problem.